-While for years immigration has been a much-debated political topic, several issues have caused a recent increase in press attention, including: (1) the recent expansion of U.S. Immigration and Customs Enforcement (ICE) priorities and its impact on non-citizen children at American borders; (2) the rescission of the Deferred Action for Childhood Arrivals (DACA) program; and (3) the administration's recent efforts to deny federal funding to sanctuary cities.
-These same issues have made immigration a “hot” topic for legal researchers as well.
+While for years immigration has been a much-debated political topic, several issues have caused a increase in press attention, including recent possible changes in interpretation of the Deferred Action for Childhood Arrivals (DACA) program and considerations regarding providing a more permanent, legally-protected status External for immigrants from certain countries, among others.
+Issues like these have made immigration a “hot” topic for legal researchers as well.
 The study of immigration law and policy can be very complicated, however, and can derail researchers not familiar with the executive agencies involved or the vocabulary they may use.

 In the recent public debate regarding immigration reform, a group of class-action litigants successfully called for a change to our current method for granting asylum to those who fear returning to their country of origin due to “persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion.”
 The asylum process is often described as “complex” and “complicated,” and as being full of pitfalls for asylum seekers and those trying to assist them.